nextflow-io/nextflow/docs/process.rst

 val         Lets you access the received input value by its name in the process script. env         Lets you use the received value to set an environment variable named
             as the specified input name.
-file        Lets you handle the received value as a file, staging it properly in the execution context. path        Lets you handle the received value as a path, staging the file properly in the execution context. stdin       Lets you forward the received value to the process ``stdin`` special file. tuple       Lets you handle a group of input values having one of the above qualifiers.
+file        Lets you handle the received value as a file, staging it properly in the execution context.
+DEPRECATED. path        Lets you handle the received value as a path, staging the file properly in the execution context. stdin       Lets you forward the received value to the process ``stdin`` special file. tuple       Lets you handle a group of input values having one of the above qualifiers.